sergeyshpadyrev/variabler/README.md

 - Adds variabler files section into `.gitignore`

 By default it creates two dummy templates: `api.js` and `settings.json` <br/>
-They are needed just to help you understand how to use `variabler`
+They are needed just to help you understand how to use Variabler

 ## Description